Vekrotis/Vekrotis/README.md

 ---

 ## 🌱 Current Projects
-- 🌐 [**InSpareUnity**](https://your-vercel-url.vercel.app/) – A modern portfolio platform with user management, surveys, and more.
+- 🌐 **InSpareUnity** – A modern portfolio platform with user management, surveys, and more.
-- 🎮 **Visual Novel** – A story-driven game with music, transitions, and interactive choices.
+- 🎮 **Visual Novel** – A story-driven game with high quality renders, transitions, and interactive choices.

 ---

 ## 🌟 I..
 - 🎨 love clean, modern designs with glowing and 3D effects.
+- 🧩 enjoy solving creative challenges with my team.
+- 🐣 don't know much about backend.
 - 🚀 always explore new tools and frameworks.
-- 🧩 enjoy solving creative challenges with my team.

 ---